linux-chenxing/linux-chenxing.org/wheretobuy.md

 The MSC313 and MSC313E sometimes appear on TaoBao.
 At the time of writing the SSC325 is available from numerous sellers.
 The SSD201 and SS202 is also availabe.

+[HanC](https://shop458148949.taobao.com/) -- Has the SSD201/SSD202D, the official Sigmastar eval board and an SSW101B based wifi module